 Gina Grittner

-I've been in the design field for 14 years, and I'm currently a Senior Design Director, a position I've held for about 2 years, though I've been directing overall for about 7 years.
+I've been in the design field for 14 years, starting as a design intern and now leading and directing brands as a Senior Design Director.
 My main area of expertise is packaging and branding - creating packaging that connects with consumers both emotionally and functionally to tell a story that fits into their lives.
 I work on brands spanning from smaller independent brands to Fortune 500 companies like Molson Coors and Smucker's, covering food and beverage packaging.
-Being a design director requires wearing many hats and constantly zooming in and zooming out - focusing on small details while thinking at a higher level about the larger idea, emotional connection, and how we're solving the client brief while doing something different from everyone else.
-I work cross-functionally with teams like account and production, spanning from initial ideation stages to presenting to refining.
-Sometimes I'll jump in and design myself to help the team, acting as a pair of helping hands.
+Being a design director requires wearing many hats and constantly zooming in and zooming out - focusing on small details while thinking at a higher level about the larger idea, emotional connection, and how we're solving the client brief while separating from the competition.
+I work cross-functionally with teams like strategy, account and production, spanning from initial ideation stages to presenting to refining.
 I interact directly with clients and see projects all the way through to the production phase and release, making sure everything is print-ready.
 I'm very lucky to work on iconic brands rooted in goodness and joy, which makes every day fun even when it can be stressful.
-I'm honored to touch these happy, joyful brands.
+I feel fortunate to merge my love for art and language daily, creating work that brings joy to others.

 • BFA in Visual Communication Design from Northern Kentucky University